iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ## 3.1 User provides personal information without realising privacy risks

 Users may disclose personal information without understanding the privacy implications associated.
-Without much transparency beforehand, they are unaware of the data processing actions occurring, so they assume that OpenAI handles their data in a secure way.
+Without much transparency beforehand, they are unaware of the data processing actions occurring, so they assume that OpenAI handles their data in a secure way [@kim2021].
 If the company was susceptible to data breaches in the future, sensitive information could be leaked, and thus, the user is therefore ignorant of long-term risks it poses.

 To model this, a study can be conducted where participants are given "dummy" prompts that encourage the sharing of personal details.
 The aim of this study would be to track the responses given, such as users expressing a concern for privacy.
 Surveys can also be carried out to gauge the user's emotional perspective in a typical interaction with ChatGPT.